Support

 Beginning Inventory + Net Purchases – Cost of Goods Sold = Ending Inventory

-ending inventory formula
+ending inventory calculation

 Inventory turnover